 She confirmed that she remains fully able to act as a member of the Supreme Court.

 “Satisfied that my treatment course is now clear, I am providing this information,” Ginsburg said.
 “I will continue bi-weekly chemotherapy to keep my cancer at bay, and am able to maintain an active daily routine.
 Throughout, I have kept up with opinion writing and all other Court work.”

 Dr. Hisham El-Bayar, FACS, director of the liver, bile duct, and pancreas program at the Center for Cancer Prevention and Treatment at St. Joseph Hospital in Orange County, California, told Healthline that treatment “should not affect her cognitive abilities at all.
 Especially since she is so sharp to begin with, but [it] may affect her stamina.”

 Ginsburg first received a pancreatic cancer diagnosis in 2009 but announced a recurrence last year.
 She’s also received treatment for lung and colon cancer.

 According to Johns Hopkins University, pancreatic cancer is the fourth-leading cause of cancer death for both men and women.

 Pancreatic cancer is treatable when caught early, but many cases aren’t diagnosed until a later stage.

-The American Cancer Society projects more than 47,000 deaths in 2020 from pancreatic cancer.
+The American Cancer Society projects more than

 Risk factors for pancreatic cancer include: